 We will put people at the heart of our work.

 This statement was drafted with inspiration from many other groups who are doing this important work.
 We are grateful for their leadership.

-Every Wednesday, OLCV holds a weekly equity meeting dedicated to exploring the intersections between our work and environmental and social justice.
+Every Wednesday, OLCV holds a staff equity meeting dedicated to exploring the intersections between our work and environmental and social justice.
 We read articles and books, listen to podcasts, watch informative documentaries and TV shows, and discuss how we can improve in our own work.
 Check out the resources section below for a look at what we’ve been reading/watching!

 Another major focus of these meetings is our Equity Work Plan, which is an ever-evolving document that breaks down our organizational goals and reaffirms our commitment to social, racial, and environmental equity.
 We actively seek to interrupt racism, both within the environmental movement and in our everyday lives, and we are constantly seeking to learn, improve, and grow.

 Here are some of the materials we’ve discussed at our weekly equity meetings.
 Check back for more resources, as we’ll keep updating this list as we go along!